thy0s/thy0s.github.io/content/hello_world.md

 - *Italics*

 ## Mars
-- Embrace the martian... and this is how he writes.
+- Embrace the martian... and this is how he sounds.
 - **PHAT BEATZ**